Three of Tonga's smaller islands badly damaged by tsunami | Science-Environment

 - Country:

+UN humanitarian officials report that about 84,000 people — more than 80 per cent of Tonga's population — have been impacted by the volcano's eruption, U.N. spokesperson Stéphane Dujarric said, pointing to three deaths, injuries, loss of homes, and polluted water.

-Communications have been down throughout Tonga since the eruption on Saturday, but a ship made it to the outlying islands of Nomuka, Mango and Fonoifua on Wednesday, and reported back that few homes remain standing after settlements were hit with 15-meter (49 feet) -high waves, said Katie Greenwood, the head of delegation in the Pacific for the International Federation of Red Cross and Red Crescent Societies, which had two people aboard the vessel to help assess the damage.
+Communications have been down throughout Tonga since the eruption on Saturday.
+But a ship made it to the outlying islands of Nomuka, Mango and Fonoifua on Wednesday and reported that few homes remain standing after settlements were hit with 15-metre-high waves, said Katie Greenwood, the head of delegation in the Pacific for the International Federation of Red Cross and Red Crescent Societies, which had two people aboard the vessel to help assess the damage.

+''Very unfortunate information has come to light overnight about the three islands that we were really worried about — that they have all suffered devastating consequences as an effect of these incoming waves,'' she told The Associated Press in an interview from Fiji. ''Most of the structures and dwellings on those islands have been completely destroyed.''
+The UN's Dujarric said, ''All houses have apparently been destroyed on the island of Mango and only two houses remain on Fonoifua island, with extensive damage reported on Nomuka.''
+He said evacuations are under way for people from the islands.

+He said the most pressing humanitarian needs are safe water, food and non-food items, and top priorities are re-establishing communication services including for international calls and the internet.

 Satellite images captured the spectacular eruption of the Hunga Tonga Hunga Ha'apai volcano, with a plume of ash, steam and gas rising like a giant mushroom above the South Pacific.
 The volcano is located about 64 kilometers (40 miles) north of Tonga's capital, Nuku'alofa.